Bharath4021/Log_analysis_with_splunk/project#5-analyzing-tunnel-logs-using-splunk.md

 ## Step to Verify Uploaded File
-AAfter uploading the teredo log files, I navigated to the Search app and ran a query filtered by my chosen index and sourcetype (e.g., index=*_logs sourcetype= teredologs) to display sample events.
+After uploading the teredo log files, I navigated to the Search app and ran a query filtered by my chosen index and sourcetype (e.g., index=*_logs sourcetype= teredologs) to display sample events.
 I carefully reviewed the event details to ensure that the content, timestamps, and fields were correctly indexed and free of errors.

 ## Steps to Extract Fields from teredo tunnel Log Files
 - Navigate to Field Extractions in Splunk.